 By using a special ultrasound transducer, this test can visualize internal body structures without exposing the child to ionizing radiation (X-rays).
 Ultrasound has no known harmful side effects, and it is a fast, non-invasive way for doctors to evaluate soft tissues that don’t show up on regular X-ray exams.
-This technique is especially useful to visualize the appearance, size, consistency, and shape of internal structures and abnormalities.
+This technique is especially useful for visualizing the appearance, size, consistency, and shape of internal structures and abnormalities.

-Ultrasound is performed for babies up to 4 months of age when a doctor sees sign of hip dysplasia, such as hip stiffness or a difference in leg length.
+Ultrasound is performed for babies up to 4 months of age when a doctor sees signs of hip dysplasia, such as hip stiffness or a difference in leg length.
 Symptoms are often noticed during the newborn health assessment or at a well-baby check.

 - Ultrasound for hip dysplasia is an inexpensive, fast, and noninvasive way to assess structures in and around the hip joint.

 - Ultrasound does not expose the child to any ionizing radiation (X-rays).

 - Unlike MRI, ultrasound is safe in patients with any type of metal in their body, including implantable medical devices.

 - Ultrasound is very safe and has no known side effects.

 - Contrast agents are not used for this ultrasound exam.

 - Ultrasound can detect soft tissue abnormalities that cannot be seen with regular X-ray exams.

 - The use of diagnostic ultrasound has no known risks or harmful effects.